-Buddhism is a religion that originated in India between the 4th and 6th century BC and is centered on the teachings of Siddartha Gautama, known posthumously as The Buddha, whose purpose is to help any living being to end the cycle of suffering (samsara) and achieve the extinction of suffering (nirvana) becoming a bodhisattva (one that reaches the nirvana).
+Buddhism is a religion that originated in India between the 4th and 6th century BC that is centered on the teachings of Siddartha Gautama, known posthumously as The Buddha, whose purpose is to help any living being to cease the cycle of suffering (samsara) and achieve the extinction of suffering (nirvana) becoming a bodhisattva (one who reaches the nirvana).

 The religion migrated out of India and spread throughout Asia, eventually arriving in Japan in the 6th century AD